debjit-bw/sporify-mute-ads/README.md

 I created a shortcut in my start menu with a cute icon, so you can do that, just fyi.

 ---

+## Apology
+A duplicate .exe is present in the main folder outside release as it is linked to a start menu shortcut and I don't wanna redo it, so bear with it.

 ### Warning:
 Works only in Windows as it uses native system calls to determine which apps are running